CenterForDigitalHumanities/rerum_server_nodejs/README.md

 To stop the application, kill or exit the process via your shell (<kbd>CTRL + C</kbd> or <kbd>CTRL + X</kbd>).

 ### Advanced Installation
-The default installation does not come with data atrribution and API authorization.
+The default installation does not come with data atrribution nor API authorization.
 If this is required for your RERUM API, you will need an Auth0 account and an Auth0 Tenant.

 Add the following properties to your `.env` file